CPD tips - How to write an email that will grab your reader’s attention

 Nobody likes to play mind games, especially not when you’re sitting on a train, flicking through emails at 7am, so tell the reader what you’d like them to do.
 What action would you like them to take from this email?
 Purchase, click, follow?
 Make sure this action is evident throughout the email (without being overpowering) and positioned throughout so that it can be easily seen.

 We hope this article was helpful.
 If you are looking to become a CPD Provider, please contact our team to discuss your requirements in more detail.
-Alternatively if you are looking to record your CPD, please go to the myCPD Portal where you can manage, track and log your learning in one simple place.
+Alternatively, if you are looking for a free online CPD record tool to help manage, track and log your ongoing learning, as well as store your professional training records and attendance certificates in one simple place, go to the myCPD Portal page.

 Related Articles